chocolatey/docs/input/en-us/central-management/usage/website/general.md

 ![Chocolatey Central Management dark/light mode selection](/assets/images/ccm/general/dark-light-mode-selection.png)

-The selection that is made here is persisted, meaning that it will be remembered after to sign out of the Chocolatey Central Management website.
+The selection that is made here is persisted, meaning that it will be remembered after you sign out of the Chocolatey Central Management website.

 ### Dashboard in Dark Mode